Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The drug falls into the category of atypical antipsychotics; demonstrates a high degree of affinity relative to the endings of the serotonin subtype 5HT2 (this affinity is higher than in the case of cerebral dopamine endings of type D1, as well as D2).
-Similar to the effect indicated above, the effect of the drug shows in relation to histamine endings, as well as adrenoreceptors.
+The drug belongs to the category of atypical antipsychotics; it demonstrates a high degree of affinity for the 5HT2 subtype serotonin endings (this affinity is higher than in the case of the brain dopamine endings of the D1 and D2 types).
+The drug demonstrates an effect similar to the above-mentioned effect on histamine endings, as well as adrenergic receptors.

 Indications Seroquel